- November 12, 2013

 "An Occurrence at Owl Creek Bridge" is a short, immersive game based on Ambrose Bierce's Civil War story.
 It offers a unique, emotionally gripping experience that takes advantage of interactive storytelling.
 By blurring the line between reader and protagonist, it showcases the power of game design as an art form.

-- The game effectively conveys a powerful story through minimalist visuals and gameplay, allowing players to immerse themselves in the experience.
+- The game effectively conveys a powerful story through minimalist visuals and gameplay, allowing players to immerse themselves in the narrative.

-- The gameplay is extremely limited, primarily consisting of holding the right arrow key, which may leave players wanting more interactivity.
+- The gameplay is extremely limited, primarily consisting of holding the right arrow key, which some players found tedious and lacking in interactivity.

-- Technical issues, such as lag and automatic restarts, can detract from the overall experience, making it frustrating for some players.
+- Technical issues, such as lag and the game restarting unexpectedly, detracted from the experience for some players, making it frustrating to play.

 “Bierce's story was unique for its time because of how the reader is able to directly experience the actions and feelings of the central character, Farquhar, as if it is their own.”